frontendpatterns/frontendpatterns.dev/src/content/patterns/color-contrast.md

 ## Solution

-Apply the Color Contrast pattern by ensuring sufficient contrast ratios between text and backgrounds for readability, and reinforce it with concise examples or tests.
+Ensure sufficient contrast ratios between text and backgrounds for readability.
 For example, wire a modal so focus jumps to the primary action and returns to the trigger when it closes.